sapwavino/distributed_llm_assignment/README.md

 # Distributed LLM Assignment (LLM Chat API)

-This project includes two programs: a Python API and a Node.js API.
+This project assignment includes two programs: a Python API and a Node.js API.
 The Python API uses one of two large language models to answer questions.
 The Node.js API is the public interface that users interact with.

 ## How They Work Together